marukoRoburesu/rAutomate/README.md

 ## Please note

 Setting up the individual container configurations, such as for Sonarr, Radarr, Overseerr, Prowlarr, etc. are outside the scope of this project.
 The purpose of this project is to ensure the necessary base containers are running.
+[Servarr Wiki](https://wiki.servarr.com/) is a great referance for all of the 'ARR' containers and configs.
+[Linuxserver wiki](https://docs.linuxserver.io/) is another great resource and can be used to find containers you may to add to your environment.

 ## Content Layout